 The role played by the inner social circle of a person struggling with addiction—their family and close friends—can be crucial to their successful recovery.
 Active family involvement during addiction treatment has several benefits:

-- It gives the treatment staff an opportunity to see how the substance abuser and the family members interact.
+- It allows the treatment staff to see how the substance abuser and the family members interact.

-- With this insight, the treatment staff can provide guidance to the family on how to avoid any enabling behaviors.
+- With this insight, the treatment staff can guide the family on how to avoid any enabling behaviors.

-- It provides the substance abuser motivation to comply with treatment.
+- It motivates the substance abuser to comply with treatment.

 - The family can provide ongoing positive support for the substance abuser.

-- Family members can communicate with their addicted loved one I verbalizing their concerns and feelings.
+- Family members can communicate with their addicted loved one by verbalizing their concerns and feelings.

-- It helps the substance abuser learn about and take responsibility for any harm their addicted behaviors may have caused—an important part of the recovery process.
+- It helps the substance abuser learn about and take responsibility for any harm their addicted behaviors may have caused—an essential part of the recovery process.

-- Family members who have disorders of their own – addiction, depression, PTSD, etc. – can be encouraged to seek professional help so they will be able to interact with the recovering substance abuser in a healthy manner.
+- Family members who have disorders of their own—such as addiction or depression—can be encouraged to seek professional help so they will be able to interact with the recovering substance abuser in a healthy manner.